Ezinnem/slack-bot/README.md

 # slack-bot
-A slack messaging bot developed using Golang
+A Slack messaging bot developed using Golang and Slack API